← Back to Recipes

 👨🍳 Instructions

-Fill a large pot with water, add a generous pinch of salt, and bring to a rolling boil over high heat.
+Fill a large pot with 4 liters of water, add 1 teaspoon of salt, and bring to a rolling boil over high heat.

 While the water heats, pour the olive oil into a large skillet and warm over medium-low heat.
 Add the sliced garlic and chili, stirring occasionally until the garlic turns golden and fragrant, about 3-4 minutes.
 Remove the skillet from heat and set aside.

 Once the water reaches a full boil, add the whole wheat spaghetti and stir to prevent sticking.
-Cook according to package directions, typically 9-11 minutes for al dente texture.
+Cook for 9-11 minutes according to package directions for al dente texture, testing a strand at 9 minutes to check doneness.

 Four minutes before the pasta finishes cooking, add the broccoli pieces directly to the boiling pasta water.
 This allows both to finish cooking simultaneously while the broccoli retains its vibrant color and slight crunch.